Asymptotics of linear differential systems and application to quasi-normal modes of nonrotating black holes: First order approach to Schwarzschild perturbations

 \subsection{Quasi-Normal modes}

-In this section, we show how the Schwarzschild quasinormal modes can be recovered numerically, using directly the first-order system instead of the Schr\"odinger equation \eqref{eq:schrodinger-like-general}.
+Several powerful numerical methods have been developed for the computation of quasinormal modes when the system is of the form (\ref{schroedinger}), but these methods cannot be directly applied to the more general first-order system we are dealing with.
+In this section, we use a simple numerical method to show how the Schwarzschild quasinormal modes can be recovered numerically, using directly the first-order system instead of the Schr\"odinger equation \eqref{eq:schrodinger-like-general}.
 We restrict ourselves to the polar modes and consider the system (\ref{systemevengen}-\ref{Meven}).
 The computation of the axial quasinormal modes would be completely similar.

 By definition of the quasi-normal modes, we impose that the solutions are outgoing at spatial infinity and ingoing at the horizon, which means, using the results of \autoref{subsection_axial}, that the two components of the vector $\X$ satisfy \bea \X_1(r) \equiv K(r) & = & K_\infty(r) e^{i\omega r_*} = \tilde{K}_\infty(r) e^{i \omega r} r^{i \omega \mass} \\ & = & K_\text{h}(r) e^{-i \omega r_*} = \tilde K_\text{h}(r) (r - \mass)^{-i \omega \mass} \, , \eea where $K_\infty$ (and $\tilde{K}_\infty$) is finite at infinity while $K_\text{h}$ (and $\tilde K_\text{h}$) is finite at the horizon, and also \bea \X_2(r) \equiv H_1(r)/\omega & = & H_\infty(r) r e^{i\omega r_*} = \tilde{H}_\infty(r) e^{i \omega r} r^{1+i \omega \mass} \\ & = & H_\text{h}(r) \varepsilon^{-1} e^{-i \omega r_*} = \tilde H_\text{h}(r) (r - \mass)^{-1-i \omega \mass} \, , \eea where again $H_\infty$ (and $\tilde{H}_\infty$) is finite at infinity while $H_\text{h}$ (and $\tilde H_\text{h}$) is finite at the horizon.